sickgreg/Realtime-Superview-Stretch/README.md

 (You may also use in post-resize for better resampling at hi res but it will sometimes look wrong if not in full screen)

 This was inspired by https://github.com/Niek/superview video converter tool, great for processing permanantly

+Note: The above image is from a native 16:9 camera, stretched to 235:100, the principal is the same